Win is 69th as Head Man at FAU

 After outstanding tenures at BU and GW, the 13-year coaching veteran accepted the challenge of coaching a storied St. John's University program in Queens, New York that had enjoyed just one winning season in the five years prior to his appointment.
 That same season, Jarvis was elected president of the National Association of Basketball Coaches (NABC).

-Despite not taking over the FAU program until May 2008, Jarvis was able to sign a four-player class that included Shavar Richardson, who led all Sun Belt freshmen in scoring and Alex Tucker, who set school records for assists in a game and a season.
-For his second season, Jarvis signed a seven-player class that included Raymond Taylor, who broke Tucker's school record for assists in a season and Greg Gantt, who was among the league leaders in scoring and three-point percentage.
-Both players were named Third-Team All-Sun Belt at the season's end.
+Despite not taking over the FAU program until May 2008, Jarvis was able to sign a class that included Shavar Richardson, became the 10th 1,000 point scorer in school history and Alex Tucker, who set school records for assists in a game and a season.
+For his second season, Jarvis signed a seven-player class that included Greg Gantt, who eventually became the all-time leading scorer in school history.

 During the 2011-12 season, the Owls had the highest home average attendance in program history, including two sellouts (vs. George Mason and FIU).
-There were also several notable individual accomplishments during the season as Greg Gantt, Raymond Taylor and Shavar Richardson became the newest members of FAU's 1,000 point club.
-Additionally, Alex Tucker became FAU's all-time leader in career assists.
+Over the course of the season, Alex Tucker became FAU's all-time leader in career assists.
+In the program's history, FAU has had 10 1,000 point scorers, four of those players reached the milestone under Jarvis.

-Entering the 2012-13 season, Jarvis is also celebrating the 20th anniversary of officially adding his son, Mike II to his coaching staff.
-The duo were featured on the cover of Time-Out Magazine, the official NABC magazine, as part of a story on father-son coaching duos.
+The 2012-13 season was the 20th anniversary of Coach Jarvis officially adding his son, Mike II to his coaching staff.
+The duo was featured on the cover of Time-Out Magazine, the official NABC magazine, as part of a story on father-son coaching duos.
+Greg Gantt became the school's all-time leading scorer during a 61-54 win at Troy.
+In a 72-65 victory over Arkansas State, Jarvis became FAU's winningest coach at the Division I level.
+Gantt finished the season 11th in the nation in scoring and he was named First-Team All-Sun Belt.

 Jarvis and his wife, Connie live in Boca Raton and have two adult children, Mike II, his Associate Head Coach, and his daughter Dana Shaiyen, along with three grandchildren, Geoffrey, Ian and Delaney.